JadKHaddad/Rust-Performance-Testing-as-a-Service/README.md

 ## TODO
-Still could use a broadcast channel with additional tokio thread for every clients.
+Still could use a broadcast channel with additional tokio thread for every client.